walterFeng/ComfyUI-MVAdapter/README.md

 ## 🔥 Feature Updates

+* [2024-12-25] Support integration with ControlNet, for applications like scribble to multi-view images
 * [2024-12-09] Support integration with SDXL LoRA
 * [2024-12-02] Generate multi-view consistent images from text prompts or a single image